ku-sldg/plih/_simple/3-Failure.md

 {% endhighlight %}

 There is no magic here!
 We calculate the values of both arguments and store the results in `r1` and `r2` respectively.
 Then we apply the same pattern as `IsZero` and determine if the first argument is an error, number, or something else.
 In the error and something else cases, we do exactly what we did previously.
 In the number case, we repeat the same process for `r2` and do the same thing.
 In the error and something else cases, we do exactly what we did previously.
-IN the number case, we calculate the result of `Plus` and return it as `(Right (Num (v1+v2)))`.
+In the number case, we calculate the result of `Plus` and return it as `(Right (Num (v1+v2)))`.
 The other binary operations follow similarly.

 The remaining operation is `if` that is treated like a one parameter expression.
 The condition is evaluated and the outcome handled using the same pattern as other expressions.
 If the condition evaluates to a Boolean, them we choose the expression to evaluate based on the Boolean value.
 The final code has the following form: